minprog/uva-prog-ink/10 Workshops/10 Week 1/20 Exercises.md

 # Exercise 1.0 – Installing Python

-Follow the instructions on installing Python and IDLE in the [Getting Started] section.
+Follow the instructions on installing Python and IDLE in the [Reference] section.
 Be sure to install Python version 2.7.x!
 Ask an assistant for help if you run into any trouble.
 Before continuing, play around with the Python shell a bit and explore how you can use it as a calculator.

-[Getting Started]: /reference/getting-started
+[Reference]: /reference/installing

 # Exercise 1.1 – Hello, world!